AndrewJHart/es10-features-in-node-13/README.md

 ## Toying around with Node v13.5 features

-This is very simple, I just wanted to test using the `--experimental-modules` flag when running the project.
+This is very simple, the only notable thing is that I am using the `--experimental-modules` flag when running the project so i can use standard `import from "..."` syntax with js modules.

 ## What is it testing?

 - [x] Currently it tests the async import in index.js.
 - [x] Using `#` for private props within classes (this was available in v12 so not experimental but i've never used it)
+- [x] Uses `Promise.allSettled([...promises])`

 ## Setting up the project